sorenmacbeth/flambo/Tutorial.md

 ### tf-idf me bro

-To keep the output of our example application manageble we take the simplified 'documents' below to define our document space or corpus:
+To keep the output of our example application manageble we take the simplified documents below to define our document space or corpus:

 ```clojure
 documents [["doc1" "Four score and seven years ago our fathers brought forth on this continent a new nation"]